ansatzcapital/dilib/dilib/experimental/README.md

 Pros

+- Classic syntax is in some ways a DSL, and this syntax is basically just a plain Python class with cached properties
-- Fewer concepts and easier-to-understand names (e.g., no separation between configs and containers, no singleton specs, no special collection specs, no mix-in hacks).
-Classic syntax is in some ways a DSL, and this syntax is basically just "plain old Python"
+- Fewer concepts and easier-to-understand names (e.g., no separation between configs and containers, no singleton/prototype/etc. specs, no special collection specs, no mix-in hacks, no lazy kwargs).
-- Objects are very simple, native Python objects (e.g., we don't need to lie to the type checker that `dilib.Singleton(T) -> T`)
+- Although classic syntax should work entirely with static type checkers, because we don't need to "lie" to the type checker (e.g., `dilib.Singleton(T) -> T`), we should have much more robust static checking across editor contexts and time
-- Instead of a bag of global inputs, local inputs are explicitly linked to their types, but available at the top level when creating a container
+- Instead of a bag of global inputs, local inputs are explicitly linked to their types, but still available at the top level when creating a container for ease-of-use

 Cons